typometrics/dataanalysis/docs/HELIX_TABLE_METHODOLOGY.md

         - The Geometric Mean of growth factors between adjacent positions on that diagonal
     - **Arrow Direction**: Diagonal arrows use the diagonal arrow symbol (↗ or ↙) to indicate growth along the diagonal trajectory.

+### Note on Calculation Method: Mean of Ratios vs. Ratio of Means

+For all Marginal Means involving factors (both Vertical and Diagonal), the values are calculated as the **Mean of the Ratios** (average of the individual factors), *not* as the Ratio of the Means (ratio of the average sizes).

+- **Method Used (Mean of Ratios)**: First, the growth factor is calculated for every configuration/sentence (e.g., $Size_B / Size_A$), and then these factors are averaged.
+- **Method Rejected (Ratio of Means)**: Calculating the average size of B and the average size of A, then taking their ratio ($\bar{B} / \bar{A}$).

+**Why?**
+1.  **Consistency**: The individual table rows display the Average Growth Factor (Mean of Ratios).
+To ensure the Marginal Mean accurately summarizes the rows below/beside it, it must use the same mathematical operation.
+2.  **Linguistic Validity**: In typometrics, the *tendency* of growth ($Scale \times 2.0$) is significant regardless of the absolute size of the constituents.
+The "Ratio of Means" method implicitly weights larger sentences more heavily (as they dominate the average size), whereas "Mean of Ratios" treats the *growth pattern* of every sentence/configuration as equally important.

 ### Output Formats
 - **Text/TSV**: Fixed-width text for reports and tab-separated values for further analysis.
 - **Excel (.xlsx)**: A high-fidelity, styled grid with color-coded highlighting for factors and marginal means.
+- **HTML**: A styled grid, accessible through the index.html file.

 ## 4. AnyOtherSide Helix Tables